-This heritage also includes the earliest efforts to bring ACC into existence.
+This heritage also includes the earliest efforts to bring Point University into existence.
 Judge and Mrs. Hathcock provided land (part of the farm inherited by Nora Head Hathcock), a building, and financial resources for the Christian School (1925-27) and, beginning in 1928, Point University.
-The Great Depression forced the college to close in 1930, but the founders of ACC were determined this would not be the end of the story.
-Since 1937, when the doors opened once again, ACC has operated continuously.
-The tradition continues as Atlanta Christian College officially became Point University on July 1, 2011.
+The Great Depression forced the college to close in 1930, but the founders were determined this would not be the end of the story.
+Since 1937, when the doors opened once again, Point University has operated continuously.